As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 To “top” off your outdoor kitchen… You’re going to need countertops.

-Like cladding materials, there are a ton of countertop options out there.
-Here, we’re just going to outline a few of the most popular.
+Like cladding materials, there are a ton of outdoor countertop options out there.
+Here, we’ll just outline a few examples.

 Tile